-\emph{Satellites.} In Figure~\ref{fig:plaque_satellite}, we see the first 150 rows of the satellite dataset.
-Only the last column, \enquote{Planet}, and very few cells in the second-to-last column, \enquote{Notes}, have entropy values below 1.
-We zoom in on a subset of the rows, hiding only cells with an entropy value of 1, and showing the values of the columns \enquote{MeanRadius}, \enquote{DiscoveredBy} and \enquote{Planet}.
-The excerpt hints at a connection between values in \enquote{MeanRadius} and the entropy of \enquote{Planet}: for tuples with a mean radius of 3.0, the entropy of the planet is the lowest.
-Indeed, \enquote{MeanRadius} is on the left-hand side of numerous functional dependencies, including $MeanRadius, DiscoverdBy \to Planet$ and a value of 3.0 only occurs for satellites of Saturn.
-Hence, \enquote{MeanRadius} should intuitively be a good indicator of the entropy of \enquote{Planet}.
-Thus, we can explain lower entropy values (or the \enquote{plaque}), as well as entropy values of~1, which we take as a sign that the visualization is effective.
+Figure~\ref{fig:plaque_satellite} shows the plaque test applied to the satellite dataset.
+Plaque is locally concentrated, as only the column~\enquote{Planet} and very few cells in column~\enquote{Notes} contain entropy values below~1.
+We zoom in on a subset of the rows, omitting cells with an entropy value of~1 and showing the values for columns \enquote{MeanRadius}, \enquote{DiscoveredBy}, and \enquote{Planet}.

+First, we present a possible interpretation of the visual effect.
+For tuples with a mean radius of 3.0, the entropy of the attribute planet is the lowest.
+A mean radius of 3.0 occurs only for Saturn satellites.
+Closer inspection reveals that \enquote{MeanRadius} is on the left-hand side of several functional dependencies (as discovered by Metanome), including \enquote{$\text{MeanRadius, DiscoverdBy} \to \text{Planet}$}.
+By inspecting the causes for low entropy values in this fashion, data analysts can gain insight into why automated tools discover certain dependencies.
+They can then decide whether the dependency is genuine or merely an artifact of the data.

+Next, we discuss the dataset w.r.t.\ our proposed optimizations.
 In Figure~\ref{fig:plaque_satellite}, the majority of cells has entropy~1.
 Figure~\ref{fig:histogram} shows a histogram of the entropy values, to provide more insight into their distribution.
-Among a total of 1.200 cells, approx.\ 80\% have an entropy value of~1.
+Among a total of 1,200 cells, approx.\ 90\% have an entropy value of~1.